Fall 2013: Computer Science 347 - buffer overflows

 Make sure you have RH7.2 working before this tutorial.
 Look at week1 lecture notes to set it up.

-All of this source code can be found in /home/hacker/bufferoverruns/examples/
+All of this source code can be found in /home/hacker/bufferoverruns/examples/ directory in the VM.

 -